ecabestadistica/Multi-layer-CAM/README.md

 **Features:**
 - Browse through all test images with Next/Previous buttons
 - View prediction results with confidence scores
-- Compare Original Grad-CAM, MD-CAM, MF-CAM, and Gaussian-CAM side-by-side
+- Compare Original Grad-CAM, MD-CAM, MF-CAM, and G-CAM
 - See both heatmaps and overlay visualizations
 - View top-5 predictions for each image
 - Automatic detection of model architecture